Alfresco/docs-alfresco/enterprise-viewer/latest/install/index.md

 1. Start Tomcat

+1. Confirm you can access AEV at http://{server}/OpenAnnotate

 ### Install web applications on Alfresco Tomcat {#install-webapps-alfresco-tomcat}
 This section walks through how to install the web applications on Alfresco Tomcat (recommended for easier non-Production environment installation).